uva-iai/uva-iai.github.io/README.md

 ### Elise van der Pol
 <img src="images/elise.jpg" alt="Elise" width="200" height="200" align="left" hspace="20">
 I am a PhD student in Deltalab, supervised by Max Welling &#38; Frans Oliehoek (TU Delft).
-Before starting my PhD, I studied Artificial Intelligence at the University of Amsterdam.
+Before starting my PhD, I studied Artificial Intelligence at University of Amsterdam.

 My main research interests are reinforcement learning, multi-agent coordination and meta-RL, but I am also interested in deep learning and generative modeling, especially for use in planning &#38; learning for control.